 The Summer School will be advantageous to students in completing their UCAS application forms and will help set them apart from other students by demonstrating a commitment to extra-curricular study.

-The Summer School will enable students to have an immersive experience of a subject of their interest at University-level and will compliment their Level 3 studies, thereby supporting transition to Year 13 and Level 3 (Year 2).
+The Summer School will enable students to have an immersive experience of a subject of their interest at university-level and will complement their Level 3 studies, thereby supporting transition to Year 13 and Level 3 (Year 2).

 The Summer School will provide students with invaluable, personalised HE information, advice and guidance including advice on the UCAS process, developing an excellent personal statement, preparing for interviews and researching universities and courses.

 As part of the Summer School, students will be able to interact with current USW students via a series of fun activities and ask them questions on everything from student life to student finance.
-Students will also have the opportunity to meet and engage with other attendees from schools and colleges across the UK.
+Students can meet and engage with other attendees from schools and colleges across the UK.

 Following the Summer School, we’ll be able to connect students with the University’s support services, such as the Disability and Wellbeing Service, Learner Services, Accommodation and many more.